 where $\mathbf{a}$ is the spatial score vector, which controls the location of semantically salient areas. $\mathbf{W}_s$, $\mathbf{W}_{hs}$ and $\mathbf{W}_a$ are mapping matrices that project the feature maps and hidden state to the same dimension, $\mathbf{b}_s$ and $\mathbf{b}_a$ are bias vectors, and $\oplus$ is the broadcast adding operator, respectively.

 From the work-flow of the spatial attention-based image captioning, we have two important observations as follows: \begin{itemize} \item At each time step, the hidden state $\mathbf{h}_{t-1}$ of LSTM controls the gaze at only a specific grid, which approximates to a one-hot mask, rather in a larger receptive field of the input image $I$ (see the softmax operation in Eq. (\ref{EQ:SPATIAL_WEIGHT})).
 Such a setting essentially hurts the mapping from the visual properties to the word in the generated sentence, because a small grid is usually insufficient to describe the object or stuff identity, and it is unusual to compute less peaky weights to attend larger 2D receptive fields.
-Furthermore, if the spatial attention gives a ``bad'' position of the image region, the decoder is very likely to mismatch the visual-semantic relations. \item The spatial attention is unable to prepare the best feature representation prior because it only focuses on ``where to gaze'' in the whole image at each time step.
-In the channel dimension, it fails to select the most useful components of the feature vector and suppress the less useful ones when given the contextual information of the sentence, i.e., the spatial attention is unable to better ``control'' the current prediction in a partial sentence. \end{itemize}
+Furthermore, if the spatial attention gives a ``bad'' position of the image region, the decoder is very likely to mismatch the visual-semantic relations. \item The hidden state of LSTM essetntially provides the contextual information in captioning.
+It does not only focuse on ``where to gaze'' in the whole image at each time step, but can also be extended to control the channel dependencies in the encoded visual features.
+Thus, $\mathbf{h}_{t-1}$ should be further explored to select the most useful components of the feature vector and suppress the less useful ones when given the contextual information of the sentence.